awaneeshjais/mini_projects/README.md

-# Here are the my little projects.
+# Here are my little projects.

 |N|Name of projects|Language|Option of using|Status|
 | --- | --- | --- | --- | --- |